Ladies and gentlemen, just one more thing here on the monologue I did in the last half hour.

 They're not trying to destroy him.

-Allen was I may say so, Allen was somebody I was hoping had the potential that you're talking about.
+Allen was, I may say so, Allen was somebody I was hoping had the potential that you're talking about.

-But the Washington Post took him out in the uh in the uh Senate race against Jim Webb, and that probably is an indication that uh uh it was gonna happen at some point, if not then.
+And that probably is an indication that it was going to happen at some point, if not then.

 They go a little bit deeper than just that we don't have a Republican candidate.

-The country club blue blooders uh don't uh don't like them.
+The country club blueblooders don't like them.

 I don't know who it would be.

-Uh for filing days and getting involved in these races.
+It's just a little late now for filing days of getting involved in these races.

 But we will begin the quest.